 Modern Languages Schools Essay Prize

-The Department of Languages and Cultures ran a Schools Essay Prize in 2014 and 2017.
+The Department of Languages and Cultures has been running a very successful Schools Essay Prize Competition for a number of years.

 Find out more about the 2018 Modern Languages Essay Prize here.